Acarnanian Mountains: Peaks

 The mountains are composed of limestone and are generally barren with the exception of the northern faces.
-The highest peak is Psili Koryfi (Ψηλή Κορυφή, meaning "high peak") at 1589 meters.
+The highest peak is Psili Koryfi (Ψηλή Κορυφή 'high peak') at 1589 meters.
 Directly to the southeast of Psili Koryfi is Boumistos mountain which stands at 1573 meters.
 Boumistos received its name because of the many lightning strikes that land near the summit.
 To the west of Boumistos and Psili Korfi is Misovouni which stands at 1338 meters.
 To the west of Misovouni is Serekas mountain which towers 1171 meters above the Ionian Sea.
 On the western foothills of Serekas is the convent of Agios Dimitrios which is run by a few nuns.
 To the north of Psili Koryfi is Perganti mountain which has a height of 1428 meters.
 On the summit of Perganti is a radio tower facility which services the region surrounding the Ambracian Gulf.
 The northernmost rampart of the range is Agriovouni which stands at 563.5 meters.